Natural sweeteners come from flowers and plants directly, with little processing. Examples include stevia, monk fruit, and yacon syrup.

 Like xylitol, erythritol is a sugar alcohol.
 While erythritol comes from natural sources, such as fruits, the powdered version available in stores is generally very refined.

-Erythritol tastes very similar to sugar, with about
+Erythritol tastes very similar to sugar, with about 60–80% of sugar’s sweetness, but it contains a fraction of the calories.

 In addition, the body does not absorb much erythritol — most of it exits the body through the urine, leaving blood sugar levels relatively untouched.
 Erythritol may also be less likely to cause digestive symptoms, compared with other sugar alcohols, such as xylitol.